kamilmac/unibear/README.md

      [keys.normal]
      C-a = [":sh unibear add_file %{buffer_name}"]
      ```
+   (Unibear can also search for files and list directories)

 3. Brainstorm and iterate
    - Press `i` to enter **Prompt Mode**, type your prompt, and hit ↵ to\